CuriOdyssey: Exhibits

-Event rentals

-CuriOdyssey is available to rent for special events such as weddings, banquets, and conferences.
-The four-level Redwood Hall has views of the Bay, audio-visual capabilities and capacity for up to 300 guests.
-The outdoor gardens are also available for after-hours cocktail parties or intimate wedding ceremonies.
-Event guests can explore the exhibits, animal habitats or even feature an animal ambassador in their event.

 Education

 The museum offers a range of hands-on programs designed for school and group educators in the sciences, as well as programs for the general public that help visitors explore, discover, and interact with nature and natural phenomena.
 The CuriOdyssey Mobile Museum and Animal Ambassadors regularly visit public parks as well as schools and other sites by special arrangement.